An essential piece of kit, with a huge range of choices, the right cycling shoes will offer you comfort while unlocking your performance potential

 Entry level cycling shoes will generally come with plastic soles, but if you pay a bit more you will get shoes with carbon composite soles (i.e. a mixture of carbon and plastic), while at the top of the scale you will find carbon-soled shoes.
 The only thing with some really high end shoes is that some people will find that the ultra-stiff sole may cause discomfort on longer rides, so it’s worth reading some reviews before parting with your cash.

 Entry level shoes will feature plastic soles.
-For a beginner, these are more than adequate, but as you improve you may feel the benefit of a stiffer sole.
-A stiffer sole is more efficient, as no power is lost when putting the hammer down.
-Some energy can be absorbed by flex in the sole, so riders wear carbon fibre soles instead.
+For a beginner, these are more than adequate, but as you improve you may feel the benefit of a stiffer sole as some energy can be absorbed by flex in the sole.
+When upgrading, many riders wear carbon fibre soles instead.
 As ever, weight is also important, with top of the range carbon shoes often being much lighter than plastic models.

 Cycling shoe cleat types